Thermodynamic and quantum entropy gain of frame averaging: Closing remarks

+To be correct, the conjecture was derived and the heuristic proof was done for the special case $\rho_0=\rho_\be$.
+However, I guess the proof might be extended for translation invariant states $\rho_0$.

+A similar non-trivial theorem was exactly proved by Gour et al. \cite{Gouetal09}.
+To get the relationship (\ref{FSrhoGrho}), they proved for all groups and for all states $\rho$ that the entropy gain of twirling is identical with the relative entropy of the twirled state w.r.t. the state itself:

+Despite its similarity to our result (\ref{ours}), theirs is different.
+Apparently, our conjecture and theorem is asymptotic, it needs the infinite volume limit.
+Further investigations may perhaps show intrinsic relationships between (\ref{ours}) and (\ref{theirs}) together with their underlying physics.

-Finally, we emphasize that (\ref{thconstr}) is a novel and important mathematical theorem for the entropy gain of complete frame averaging (\ref{MrhoxV}).
-We came to this conjecture by postulating a joint model of both thermodynamic and von Neumann entropy gains.
-While the merit of the new theorem \cite{foot} is independent of the validity of our model for real physics, our model and results shed more light on the the physical mechanism of microscopic irreversibility, i.e., on Nature's graceful way to \emph{forget} microscopic data.
+While the merit of the theorem (\ref{ours}) is independent of the validity of our model for real physics, our model and results shed more light on the physical mechanism of microscopic irreversibility, i.e., on Nature's graceful way to \emph{forget} microscopic data.
+Nature would gracefully produce irreversibility just by twirling our reference frames (or, equivalently, by twirling matter).
+Then Nature is producing the observed thermodynamic irreversibility --- at least in our calculable models.
+Whether this is the real and ultimate way for Nature to 'forget' microscopic data remains an open question.